Compiled by the Road Trip Alberta team

 Taking the bus to Medicine Hat is the perfect opportunity for you to just sit back, relax, and enjoy the scenery from your window without having to worry about driving.
 However, forget about fun rest stops and forget about doughnuts!
 (Sad face.)
 If you must, however, here are three of the companies that offer bus service for this route:

 - Prairie Sprinter – They offer daily shuttles between both cities (plus making a stop in Brooks) and the price is $65 per person.

 Calgary to Medicine Hat by Other Options

-- Uber is also available in Calgary; however, you need to keep in mind that there are drivers that may not be willing or capable to make the drive so you might get a few cancellations before one accepts.
+- Uber is also available in Calgary; however, you need to keep in mind that there are drivers who may not be willing or capable of making the drive so you might get a few cancellations before one accepts.
 The price is also close to what a taxi would cost.

 - Poparide.com is another option for much less money.
 This is a rideshare app for Canada where you can hop in a private car based on your luggage and equipment requirements.
 At the time of writing this, there was one option posted with a seat for only $30.

 - There are daily flights from Calgary to Medicine Hat airport via WestJet.

 - There is no train from Calgary to Medicine Hat.